EndCod3r/dank-streamer/README.md

 # Dank Memer Auto Streamer for Discord

-A simple script that streams for you on the Dank Memer Discord bot
+A simple collection of script that streams for you on the Dank Memer Discord bot.

 ## Tutorial